 Agent-based discovery cons:

-- Requires agent deployment and maintenance, which can be resource-intensive.
+- Requires agent deployment and maintenance.

-- Some devices (like printers or IoT) may not support agents.
+- Some devices may not support agents.

 Agent-based discovery is best suited for environments that prioritize data accuracy, ongoing monitoring, and control, such as hybrid workplaces or highly regulated industries.